Consideration of Lords amendments

 I thank you, Mr Deputy Speaker, for what I know to be quite a complicated bit of procedure.
 I hope that I deal with the procedure correctly, and I am very grateful to your learned Clerks for advising me on the wording.
 I shall be speaking to amendments 27 and 28, Government amendments (a) to (k) which are laid in lieu, and Lords amendments 1 to 26 and 29 to 95.
 I may not be able to speak to the details of some of those later amendments, but, obviously, I will be very happy to take interventions.

 The Offensive Weapons Bill is an important piece of legislation.
 It is just one of the measures that the Government are taking to tackle serious violence in the serious violence strategy.
-The Bill has enjoyed a collaborative approach across the House, and I thank all hon. and right hon.
+The Bill has enjoyed a collaborative approach across the House, and I thank all right hon. and hon.
 Members and noble lords who have helped with the passage of the Bill thus far.
 I am sure that this afternoon will continue in that spirit.

 I will first address Lords amendments 27 and 28, which were moved by Lord Kennedy in the other place.
 I am grateful to him for his assistance on this part of the Bill.
 We have laid amendments in lieu, because the Government cannot agree with the trusted courier amendments as they sit, but I very much hope that the amendments that we have laid in lieu will meet with the House’s approval.